Extract Method refactoring

 - Do one of the following:

-- If you choose to create a local function, specify where to place the local function inside the current function.
+If you choose to create a local function, specify where to place the local function inside the current function, and click Next.

-- Type a name for the new method in the Name field.
+Type a name for the new function in the Name field.

-- Select one of expressions that ReSharper detected as possible method return values in the Return drop-down list.
+Select one of expressions that ReSharper detected as possible function return values in the Return drop-down list.
 There may be other expressions detected as possible return values.
 They are listed as out parameters.

 This feature is supported in the following languages and technologies: